 edited in Mai 2020

 There are still puzzles in international trade that have yet not been fully understood.
-For instance, why is international trade smaller than trade theories predicted?
+For instance, why is cross-border sales volume smaller than trade theories predicted?
 Why is the volume of trade, especially among poorer and richer countries, less than predicted by the Heckscher-Ohlin-Vanek model?

 Consumers have a strong preference for domestic products.

-In addition to that, it is also not yet quite understood why consumers seem to have such a strong preference for domestic products.
+In addition to that, it is also not understood why consumers have such a strong preference for domestic products.
 Moreover, natural trade barriers (which are not caused by government measures) are still poorly understood even though they have a significant effect.

 This paper examines whether the international market could partly fail due to asymmetric information in international trade.
-If so, the problem of asymmetric (or imperfect) information between potential customers (consumers or companies who are in demand for a product or service) and vendors (supplier who offer or would under perfect market conditions offer this product or service) could partly contribute to these international trade puzzles.
+If so, the problem of asymmetric (or imperfect) information between potential customers (consumers or companies who are in demand for a product or service) and vendors (supplier who offer or would — under perfect market conditions — offer products or services) could partly contribute to these international trade puzzles.

-Different than the country of origin effect (which can be negative or positive) asymmetric information in international trade focuses on the difficulty of cross-border trade act and not on the perception of where a product comes from (is produced) is not relevant but where the vendor comes from is.
+In contrast to the country of origin effect (which can be negative or positive), information asymmetry in cross-border sales focuses on the problem in the process of cross-border trade.
+Meaning that the perception of where a product comes from (is produced) is not relevant but where the vendor comes from is.

 At economic theory, we learn the principle of demand and supply and how the market works under perfect circumstances.
 In practice, however, the market does not have perfect circumstances, and its function can fail.
 One condition for the perfect market circumstances is that all market participants have complete information for free.
 Obviously, this is rarely the case.
-Due to that, the market is not working as perfectly as if it would in perfect condition.
-The market is failing due to the lack of information, which is called asymmetric information.
-Asymmetric, because one side (e.g., vendor) knows more about themselves (e.g., their product quality and their trustworthiness), then the other side (e.g., customer) knows about the first side.
+Due to the lack of information, the market is not working as perfectly as if it would in perfect condition, and the market can even fail.
+This issue is called information asymmetry.
+There is an asymmetry of information because one side (e.g., vendor) knows more about themselves (e.g., their product quality and their trustworthiness) than the other side (e.g., customer) knows about the first side.

 Akerlof's famous "market for lemons"

-There are generally two categorize of asymmetric information.
+There are two categories of information asymmetry.
 One is well explained by Akerlof's famous "market for lemon" paper.
 He explains that on the second-hand car market, the car dealer (expert) knows more about the car than the consumer (layman) does.
 The consumer cannot assess whether it is a good car or a bad car (lemon).
 The consumer can only assume a vehicle is of average quality (if he or she does not see anything obvious) and that the value of the car is average.

 Let's assume, there are only two car categories on the market, bad cars with 5,000 EUR value and good cars with 10,000 EUR value, and there would be the same quantity of both types.
 The consumer could not segregate between which car is good and which bad.
 He would assess the value of the cars as average with 7,500 EUR value.
 Now, if one dealer offers a bad car for 7,500 EUR and another dealer offers a good car for 10,000 EUR, the consumer would buy the bad car.
 The good cars will eventually not be offered anymore.
 The trade of good cars, which would be beneficial for both sides, does not take place any more.
 That phenomenon is called adverse selection.

-The other category is the moral hazard.
+The other category of information asymmetry is moral hazard.
 Moral hazard means, as the name implies, a social threat.
 It refers to the behavior of one side at the cost of the other party.
 A typical example is the insurance industry.
-The insured person does not care about the insured good as he would if any damage would be on his costs.
+The insured person does not care about the insured object as he would if any damage would be at his expense.

-In research for the state of research of asymmetric information between potential customers and vendors in international trade, it transpired that this topic has not been researched thoroughly in the economic field.
-Economic research papers that explicitly examine this topic are almost not available, or at least they are not available to the author.
-However, some existing theories and researches suggest the existence of the problem of asymmetric information in international trade.
+In the search for the state of research of information asymmetry between potential customers and vendors in cross-border sales, it transpired that this topic has not been researched thoroughly in the economic field.
+Economic research papers that explicitly examine this topic are relatively rare (or at least only relatively few are available to the author).
+However, some existing theories and researches suggest the existence of the problem of information asymmetry in cross-border sales.

 The theory of liability of foreignness says that foreign companies that operate in another country have a competitive disadvantage over local firms.
-This has several reasons, e.g. higher communication costs, lack of knowledge about the foreign culture, law, etc., and discrimination by the foreign country's administration.
-Part of the liability of foreignness is also discrimination from customers towards foreign firms.
-However, this aspect has been (compared to other economic topics) neglected by scholars as not many papers focusing on discrimination from customers against foreign firms are publicly available.
+This disadvantage has several reasons.
+The main reasons are higher communication costs, lack of knowledge about foreign culture and law, and discrimination by the foreign country's administration.
+But part of the liability of foreignness is also discrimination from customers against foreign firms.
+However, this aspect has been (compared to other economic topics) neglected by scholars as relatively few papers focusing on discrimination from customers against foreign firms are publicly available.
 A significant part of the discrimination is that customers are skeptical about foreign firms.
 Moreover,buyers prefer domestic products over foreign products, which puts foreign firms at a worse position.

 The share of intermediaries in international trade is quite significant.
 Blum et al. quantify the percentage of intermediaries in the imports of a country to 25 to 45 percent for each country.
-That remarkable share of intermediaries at cross-border trade can be caused by better abilities to screen and signal (the two market solutions of asymmetric information).
-Hence, intermediaries enable a solution to information asymmetry by offering better signal and screening abilities.
-That foreign vendors sell to that extent through intermediaries in international trade suggests asymmetric information in international trade.
-Moreover, Coad and Dach-Brown found out that firms using platforms (third solution: independent third parties) for intra-EU cross-border e-commerce, experience fewer information barriers.
-This finding also suggests an existing trade obstacle in international trade caused by asymmetric information.
+This remarkably high share of intermediaries in cross-border sales can be explained by the better ability of intermediaries to screen and signal (the two market solutions of information asymmetry).
+Intermediaries enable a solution to information asymmetry by offering better signal and screening abilities.
+That foreign vendors sell to that extent through intermediaries in international trade suggests information asymmetry in cross-border sales.
+Moreover, Coad and Dach-Brown found out that firms that are using platforms (third solution: independent third parties) for intra-EU cross-border e-commerce experience fewer information barriers.
+This finding also suggests an existing trade obstacle in cross-border sales caused by information asymmetry.

-3. Cross-border information flows have a positive effect on the cross-border trade flows.
+4. Cross-border information flows have a positive effect on the cross-border trade flows

-Cross-border information flows have a positive effect on the cross-border trade flows, which supports the hypothesis of asymmetric information in international trade.
+Cross-border information flows have a positive effect on the cross-border trade flows, which supports the hypothesis of information asymmetry in cross-border sales.
 Porter and Rey accidentally found out about the correlation between cross-border information flow and cross-border trade flow while examining another topic.
-For the two economics, the finding indicates an underestimation of the aspect of asymmetric information in international trade.
+For the two scholars, the finding indicates an underestimation of the aspect of information asymmetry in international trade.

-Could consumers then lack information about foreign companies, too?
+could consumers lack information about foreign companies, too?

 The theory of liability of foreignness includes that foreign firms have costs to get informed about the foreign market they want to expand to.
 The so-called Uppsala model, which explains the internationalization of businesses as a learning process, explains that companies perceive business activities in foreign countries with risks as they do not know enough about the other country.
-Moreover, the theory of international management takes also into account the difference in language, and culture, as well as the difference in the systems of economy, education, and law.
-Meaning the more different (so-called psychic distant), the less the company knows about the other country (or the more difficult it is to learn).
+Moreover, theories in international management also take into account the differences in language and culture as well as the differences in the systems of economy, education, and law.
+Meaning the more different (or so-called psychic distant), the less the company knows about the other country (or the more difficult it is to learn).

-Furthermore, in recent years a new topic at economics has come up, which gained the interest of more and more academics: the theory of information friction.
+In recent years a new topic in economics has come up, which gained the interest of more and more academics: the theory of information friction.
 Information friction basically means that companies lack information about foreign markets.
-However, it does not refer to the asymmetric information between suppliers and foreign demanders.
+However, it does not refer to the information asymmetry between vendors and foreign buyers.
 Instead, according to the theory, domestic and foreign companies have asymmetric information about the domestic market.

 Another indication lies in the trade creation of immigrants.
 Immigrants create additional trade between the country of origin and the country of destination.
 Head and Ries found out that ten percent more immigrants from one country of origin cause three percent more import from this country and one percent more export to this country.
-That the cross-border sales from the country of origin of the immigrants to the county of destination are significantly higher than the opposite trade flow, which suggests an information problem, and that it is of relevance since the demand in the country of destination from the country of origin increases significantly.
-The higher demand (in the country of destination from the country of origin) might be caused by enhanced information of the people in the country of destination about the people of the county of origin due to social contact and connection with people from the country of origin.
+That the cross-border sales from the country of origin of the immigrants to the county of destination are significantly higher than the opposite trade flow might suggest an existing problem of information asymmetries in cross-border sales, which is solved by gaining information about the other country through the immigrants.
+The increased sales from the country of origin might be caused by enhanced information of the people in the country of destination about the people of the county of origin due to social contact and connection with the immigrants.

-Why is asymmetric information an obstacle for international trade?
+Why is information asymmetry an obstacle for cross-border sales?

 People know less about people in other countries and their cultures and behaviors.
 Therefore, consumers can assess foreign vendors not as good and accurate as they can assess their compatriots.

-Unfortunately, Germans have still prejudices against and a negative bias towards Central and Eastern European countries and Central and Eastern Europeans are facing economical discrimination in Germany.
-Consequently, the problem of asymmetric information in international trade could be a real business obstacle for Central and Eastern European businesses selling to Germany.
+Unfortunately, Germans still have a negative bias towards Central and Eastern European countries, and Central and Eastern Europeans are facing economical discrimination in Germany.
+Consequently, the problem of information asymmetry in cross-border sales could be a real business obstacle for Central and Eastern European businesses selling to Germany.